HANDBOOKS:

 WHY I WRITE

-We have many problems in composite dentistry.
-Most DDSs are placing composites without continuity; following methods that suffer from loopholes in conceptual integrity; based on sketchy scientific justification; having incomplete awareness of relevant parameters in product selection.
-This is not their fault, because it is almost impossible to do otherwise.
+problems in composite dentistry.
+Most DDSs are placing composites without continuity; following methods that suffer from conceptual loopholes ; based on sketchy scientific justification; having incomplete awareness of relevant parameters in product selection.
+This is not their fault, because it is almost impossible to do otherwise in the vast landscape of products and the sea of professional discord.

-My Intention: I did not set out to be a study club mentor nor an online vendor of expertise.
+My Personal story: In 2003 I did not set out to be a study club mentor nor an online vendor of expertise.
 I wanted to join an existing study group and improve my capability.
-But I could not find an operating study club in my home province of British Columbia, Canada.

-British Columbia has a very diverse network of over 75 study clubs but in 2003 none focused exclusively on composite resin technique and adhesive reconstruction.
+British Columbia had 75 study clubs but none focused exclusively on composite resin technique and adhesive reconstruction.
+To my knowledge this still is the case, other than those I have led.

-So, in the face of this frustration I initiated a study club under the approval of the College of Dental Surgeons of British Columbia.
-The format was simple; a group of dentists performing restorations on live patients.
-We opened discussions and explored current practices in resin restoration.
-We began to supplement direct experience by penetrating the world of impartial reviews, subscribing to the most prominent independent review organizations, viz., Reality Publishing, Clinicians Report, and The Dental Advisor.
+So, in the face of this frustration in 2004 I initiated a study club under the approval of the College of Dental Surgeons of British Columbia.
+The format was similar to the Tucker Cast Gold Program; a group of dentists performing restorations on live patients, under mentorship.
+We opened discussions and explored current practices in resin restoration with the 6 members.
+I began to supplement direct experience by penetrating the world of impartial reviews, subscribing to the most prominent independent review organizations, viz., Reality Publishing, Clinicians Report, and The Dental Advisor, and realized that a great deal of didactic material needed to be brought forward to support best methods.

-Soon after, as the internet gained power, I created a website, which eventually grew to 400 pages, supporting my teaching and research.
-This newer website inherits some of that material.
+Soon after, as the internet gained power, I created a Wiki-based website, which eventually grew to 400 pages, supporting my teaching and research.
+This now obsolete platform was replaced by WordPress for this website, transferring most of the concepts across into the now common cross-linked layout.

-After five years of effort I was invited to join the Canadian Academy of Restorative Dentistry and Prosthodontics www.cardp.ca .
-Subsequently I became an online mentor for the BC Dental Association, while lecturing nationally at dental society meetings.
-I published 4 articles -See Published Articles.
+IN 2008 I was invited to join the Canadian Academy of Restorative Dentistry and Prosthodontics www.cardp.ca .
+Subsequently I became a Fellow, and an online mentor for the BC Dental Association, while lecturing nationally at dental society meetings.
+I published articles in Oral Health-See Published Articles.
 The Pacific Dental Conference invited me to lecture, and ultimately opened a door to me four times to demonstrate my procedures on the PDC Live Stage

 As the adage goes, if you want to learn, read a book.
-If you want to become better than that, write a book.
+If you want to excel, write a book.
 If you want to become a master, teach.
+Thus, through this process, my expertise grew.
+Putting myself on the podium forced me to invent new procedures and new problem-solvers, clarify concepts, codifiy approaches to treatment,research hundreds of products, and improve my presentation skills.

-Despite progress in the composite resin field, but we continue to face the same shortcomings and difficulties.
+Despite progress in the composite resin field, we continue to face the same shortcomings and difficulties as existed in 2003.

 - Standard of care remains inconsistent